AM-AG/PolkaConnect/replit.md

   - Compatible with Python 3.7+
   - Installation via pip, comprehensive documentation
 - **Purpose**: Enable third-party developers to integrate PolkaConnect functionality into their own applications
-- **Status**: Scaffolding complete, ready for implementation and publication
+- **Status**: Developer page live with interactive documentation, SDK scaffolding complete and ready for implementation